-for metal nitrates:

-- · Segregate from heavy metals, phosphides, sodium acetate, lead nitrate, tartrates, trichloroethylene, - · Avoid shock and heat. - · Mixtures of metal nitrates with alkyl esters may explode due to the formation of unstable alkyl nitrates. - Mixtures of a nitrate with phosphorous, tin(II) chloride and other reducing agents may react explosively. - · Mixtures containing nitrates and organic materials are potentially dangerous, especially if acidic materials or heavy metals are present. - Fibrous organic material, jute, wood and similar cellulosic material can become highly combustible by nitrate impregnation - · Metal nitrates are incompatible with cyanides, thiocyanates, isothiocyanates and hypophosphites.
-Avoid reaction with the following which can cause an explosion: barium thiocyanate, boron phosphide, cyanides, sodium hypophosphite, sulfur and charcoal, powdered aluminium or aluminium oxide, sodium thiosulfate. - \cdot Mixtures of metal nitrates and phosphinates may explode on heating - $\cdot \text{ A mixture of aluminium powder, water and metal nitrate may explode due to a self accelerating reaction.} \\$ - · Mixtures containing nitrates, nitrites and organic materials are potentially dangerous, especially in the presence of acidic materials and heavy metals. - · Inorganic oxidising agents can react with reducing agents to generate heat and products that may be gaseous (causing pressurization of closed containers).
-The products may themselves be capable of further reactions (such as combustion in the air). - Organic compounds in general have some reducing power and can in principle react with compounds in this class.
-Actual reactivity varies greatly with the identity of the organic compound. - Inorganic oxidising agents can react violently with active metals, cyanides, esters, and thiocyanates. - · Inorganic reducing agents react with oxidizing agents to generate heat and products that may be flammable, combustible, or otherwise reactive.
-Their reactions with oxidizing agents may be violent. - · Incidents involving interaction of active oxidants and reducing agents, either by design or accident, are usually very energetic and examples of so-called redox reactions. - · Metals and their oxides or salts may react violently with chlorine trifluoride and bromine trifluoride. - These trifluorides are hypergolic oxidisers.
-They ignites on contact (without external source of heat or ignition) with recognised fuels contact with these materials, following an ambient or slightly elevated temperature, is often violent and may produce ignition. - · The state of subdivision may affect the results. - · Avoid any contamination of this material as it is very reactive and any contamination is potentially hazardous.
+- for metal nitrates: - · Segregate from heavy metals, phosphides, sodium acetate, lead nitrate, tartrates, trichloroethylene, - · Avoid shock and heat. - · Mixtures of metal nitrates with alkyl esters may explode due to the formation of unstable alkyl nitrates. - Mixtures of a nitrate with phosphorous, tin(II) chloride and other reducing agents may react explosively. - Mixtures containing nitrates and organic materials are potentially dangerous, especially if acidic materials or heavy metals are present. - · Fibrous organic material, jute, wood and similar cellulosic material can become highly combustible by nitrate impregnation - Metal nitrates are incompatible with cyanides, thiocyanates, isothiocyanates and hypophosphites.
+Avoid reaction with the following which can cause an explosion: barium thiocyanate, boron phosphide, cyanides, sodium hypophosphite, sulfur and charcoal, powdered aluminium or aluminium oxide, sodium thiosulfate. - · Mixtures of metal nitrates and phosphinates may explode on heating - · A mixture of aluminium powder, water and metal nitrate may explode due to a self accelerating reaction. - · Mixtures containing nitrates, nitrites and organic materials are potentially dangerous, especially in the presence of acidic materials and heavy metals. - · Metals and their oxides or salts may react violently with chlorine trifluoride and bromine trifluoride. - · These trifluorides are hypergolic oxidisers.
+They ignites on contact (without external source of heat or ignition) with recognised fuels contact with these materials, following an ambient or slightly elevated temperature, is often violent and may produce ignition. - · The state of subdivision may affect the results. - · Inorganic reducing agents react with oxidizing agents to generate heat and products that may be flammable, combustible, or otherwise reactive.
+Their reactions with oxidizing agents may be violent. - · Incidents involving interaction of active oxidants and reducing agents, either by design or accident, are usually very energetic and examples of so-called redox reactions. - $\cdot \ \text{Avoid any contamination of this material as it is very reactive and any contamination is potentially hazardous.}$